SecureWatermarkforLLM/ESMark/README.md

 ## 6. Watermarked texts of ESMark
 In the folder `./watermark_text`, we present the watermarked texts generated using the ESMark scheme.
+In addition, there are examples of tampered text and watermark extraction when verification fails, please refer to `./watermark_text/Ours_attack` and `./watermark_text/V_fail`.
 When this work is published, all watermarked texts will be made public.

 ## 7. Attack & Trace